burito/voxel/README.md

 * Install [XCode](https://developer.apple.com/xcode/downloads/)

 ## System Requirements
-* Needs OpenGL 4.3 or OpenCL 1.1
+* Needs OpenGL 4.3
 * Wants 64bit, but it's not needed.
 Yet.
 * You'll need up to date drivers.
-As of now that means Nvidia 417.35
+As of now that means Nvidia 461.72

-The Mac version has no GL renderer mode as [OSX does not support OpenGL 4.3](https://developer.apple.com/graphicsimaging/opengl/capabilities/).
+The Mac version is broken as [MacOS does not support OpenGL 4.3](https://support.apple.com/en-au/HT202823).

 ## Credits